5/6/2025

 Analyst, RBC Capital Markets

 Yeah, thanks.
-And, Travis, again, congrats, too, on your next stage.
-And look, I would say it's unfortunate it has to be on a bad macro note, but I think it's, you know, a testament to what you've created that Dimeback's able to kind of manage to this, you know, pretty well.
-My first question is, you're welcome.
+And Travis, again, congrats too on your next stage.
+And look, I would say it's unfortunate it has to be on a bad macro note, but I think it's a testament to what you've created that DimeVac is able to kind of manage through this pretty well.
 My first question is just your broad view of the oil macro.
-I thought it was pretty interesting in your investor letter, how you thought the US oil production was ready to roll over.
+I thought it was pretty interesting in your investor letter how you thought the U.S. oil production was ready to roll over.
 And obviously you all have some pretty good eyes and feelers out on the ground.
-Can you give us a sense of what you're seeing real time in the Permian Basin and other places, and your view on maybe where oil production goes from here?
-And it's more of a US perspective versus Dimeback one?
+Can you give us a sense of what you're seeing real time in the Permian Basin and other places and your view on maybe where oil production goes from here?
+And it's more of a U.S. perspective versus a Diamondback one.

 speaker